bajwan/263/cpp/PITCHME.md

 ***

 By separating our code into these two syntactic units, we can provide a common interface for the users, regardless of the type of hardware they are ultimately running on.
+---
+**Overview**
+***
 This is really the crux of what an Abstract Data Type is - a piece of code we can use that doesn't require us to understand the underlying implementation.

 Much like a floating point variable, we don't need to know how it is stored or manipulated behind the scenes; we just need to know how to use it.
 ---
 **Overview**
 ***